+By approving the 2017 Incentive Plan, the company's stockholders will be approving the material terms of the performance goals under which compensation is to be paid under the 2017 Incentive Plan to the chief executive officer and other "covered employees."
+For purposes of Section 162(m), the material terms of the performance goals include eligibility requirements for participation in the 2017 Incentive Plan (as described under the caption "Eligibility" below), the limits on the numbers of shares or compensation that could be made to participants in any fiscal year (as described under the caption "Limitations on the Numbers of Awards" below), and a description of the business criteria upon which specific performance goals applicable to certain awards would be based (as described under the caption "Performance Awards" below).
+Notwithstanding the foregoing, the company retains the ability to grant awards under the 2017 Incentive Plan that do not qualify as "performance-based compensation" within the meaning of Section 162(m) of the Code.

-A vote to approve this proposal will also constitute a vote to approve the material terms of the performance goals under the Amended and Restated 2008 Incentive Plan, i.e., the employees eligible to receive awards under the plan (as described under "Eligibility" below), the business criteria on which performance goals may be based (as described under "Terms of Awards - Performance Awards" below) and the limits on the maximum aggregate amounts of awards that may be made to any individual participant under the plan (as described under "Limitations on the Numbers of Awards" below).
-The material terms of these performance goals under the Amended and Restated 2008 Incentive Plan are the same as those under the Second Amended 2008 Incentive Plan.
-The material terms of these performance goals must be disclosed to and reapproved by the company's stockholders at least every five years for the company to continue to make awards of "qualified performance-based compensation" under the Amended and Restated 2008 Incentive Plan that are tax deductible without regard to the limitations otherwise imposed by section 162(m) of the Internal Revenue Code (as described under "Certain Federal Income Tax Consequences of the Amended and Restated 2008 Incentive Plan" below).
+The material terms of these performance goals must be disclosed to and reapproved by the company's stockholders at least every five years for the company to continue to make awards of "qualified performance-based compensation" under the 2017 Incentive Plan that are tax deductible without regard to the limitations otherwise imposed by section 162(m) of the Code (as described under "Certain Federal Income Tax Consequences of the 2017 Incentive Plan" below).